TheNathanSpace/CC-Programs/README.md

  	+ Circle, starting at the outside and spiraling inwards?
 	+ Store the map in an empty file stored on a disk connected to the server, then send it to clients through Rednet (you shouldn't have to serialize).
 They'll store it in an empty file as well.
 		- This is assuming that Rednet can send data this large.
 If not, the file will have to be copied manually onto clients.

+### Mapping

+#### Basic concept:

+ 1. Go in straight lines.
+	a.
+Choose -/+ X. Go in that direction.
+While doing this, note nodes you've been to.
+Note nodes that you pass that are open.
+When you hit a wall, reverse until you hit a wall.
+TODO: Update steps for the flipped direction.
+	b.
+Once you can't go any further, choose -/+ Z.
+	c.
+Go that direction until a node in the reverse A direction is open.
+	d.
+Reverse the A direction.
+Go back to Step A.
+ 2. Once you're trapped on all sides by impassable nodes or nodes you've been to, go back to

+#### Data Storage
+Store the map in an empty file stored on a disk connected to the server, then send it to clients through Rednet (you shouldn't have to serialize the table).
+The clients will store it in an empty file as well.
+This is assuming that Rednet can send data this large.
+If not, the file will have to be copied manually onto clients.